Note that this feature may added to other tools not listed above

 After saving the folder location, all previously set options will be shown in the batch script:

-All additional options that are part of the CLI, such as verbose mode, can be added to a batch script simply by checking them in the Save project as batch file window.
+All additional options that are part of the CLI, such as verbose mode, can be added to a batch script simply by checking them in the Save as batch window.

 Explanation of additional options: